Medication Take-Back Day

 - veterinary medications

 Leave pills and liquids in their original containers.
-Remove batteries from vaping devices.
+Remove patient info.

 Del Oro High School